mrumkovskis/wabase-wiki/View-Get.md

 # Views for GET

 In this section we are going to discuss Wabase functionality for `HTTP-GET` method specifically and features specific to this method.
-Before getting to the features we should remember that HTTP GET method can be matched to Wabase's `get-API` or `list-API`.
-While the former will return a single record, the latter will return a list of records.
+Before anything else, we should remember that HTTP requests are matched to Wabase's APIs.
+HTTP GET method can be matched to Wabase's `get-API` or `list-API`.
+Both are very similar, yet there are some minor differences between the two.
+The former will return a single record and the latter will return a list of records.
-Therefore, there are some distinct features for both of those.
-We are going to start with th
+We are going to start with the `list-API` and its features.

-SQL / trSQL ref

 ---

 ## Table of Contents

 * [Home](Home.md)
 * [View Definition](View-Intro.md)
     * [Intro](View-Intro.md)